 With his abrupt departure, the professor placed the strange body back in its dish and made preparations to temporarily preserve it for further study.
 He could hardly blame the old man for stressing; the sea was his livelihood, and if most of his catches continued to end up in jars as specimens in a laboratory, it wouldn’t be long before he was out of the job.
 As Yano continued to work, Toshie, Yukio, and Ken silently made their way out of the lab to begin serving the family’s long-awaited lunch.

-It had been decided upon sitting down at the table that the strange specimen in the next room should be forgotten for the time being, and that some TV would provide a much needed distraction for the family.
-Yukio gladly rose from his seat to switch on the set, which sat in the wall at the far end of the table.
+It had been decided upon sitting down at the table that the strange specimen in the next room should be forgotten for the time being, and that some TV would provide a much-needed distraction for the family.
+Yukio gladly rose from his seat to switch on the set, which rested in the wall at the far end of the table.
 The sound of the afternoon news report began to fill the room, and Yukio returned to his seat to finally start his lunch.

 Before them was an aerial view of the ocean, likely shot from a helicopter.
 The footage showed two large oil tankers resting nearly parallel to each other in the water.
 It looked as though they’d collided, and the sea around them was stained with leaking oil.

 But there was something else.